UVA-DSI/sensenet/projects/CCI-SDS/README.md

 * Voltaic 1W solar panel + 4000mAh battery

 The firmware can be found in the 'sensorbox' folder.
 The 'hardware' folder contains the connectors and 'motherboard' PCBs we generated for this project.
-Here is picture of [our first prototype, v.1](images/proto_v1.png), and here is another of our revised prototype [v.2](images/proto_v2.png).
+Here is picture of [our first prototype, v.1](images/proto_v1.jpg), and here is another of our revised prototype [v.2](images/proto_v2.jpg).
 We also included more pictures
-of the hardware in the folder 'images'.
+of the hardware in the folder "images".

 ### How to Use the Sensor Box